 First, collect any material that may have been ingested into a plastic bag or container.
 This includes any chewed remnants or vomit.
 Any material you can provide may help your veterinarian and/or toxicologist determine what poison(s) may have been consumed.

 Contact your local veterinary specialist and/or the ASPCA Animal Poison Control Center (888-426-4435).
-There is a $65 consultation fee for the ASPCA service.
+There may be consultation fee for the ASPCA service.

 Be ready to provide the following information about the animal(s) involved: